rivm-syso/SBooScripts/vignettes/Development/Readme.md

 Development readme
 ================
 Jaap Slootweg, Joris Quik, Valerie de Rijk
-2024-07-24
+2025-03-27

 # Development of SimpleBox object oriented (SBoo)

-There are several important conventions takes as basis for development of SimpleBox in R. This folder contains different examples[^1] and other help files aimed at an (advanced) user who wants to extend or modify the current implementation of SBoo.
+There are several important conventions taken as basis for development of SimpleBox in R. This folder contains different examples[^1] and other help files aimed at an (advanced) user who wants to extend or modify the current implementation of SBoo.